mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 # Overview

 I do the bulk of my development work in virtual machines (VMs).

-I was inspired by [this post](https://blog.brianmoses.net/2016/07/building-a-homelab-server.html) from Brian Moses' blog.
+I'd always just run my VMs from within Windows on my main desktop machine, but I began wondering if there was a better solution.

+I searched around and found [this post](https://blog.brianmoses.net/2016/07/building-a-homelab-server.html) on Brian Moses' blog where he describes building a dedicated "homelab" server for running VMs and I was inspired to do the same.

 # Why VMs?
+All the software I write depends on .
+For example, my project [ProsperBot]({{ base_path }}/prosperbot/) depends on the Go runtime, nginx, and Redis.
+If I kept installing dependencies for each of my projects all on my main desktop PC, it would become a mess of different web servers, database servers, and competing versions of the same libraries.
 # Why a Whole VM Server?
-I've been running virtual machines with VirtualBox, but I have a few issues with it:
+I've been running virtual machines within my main Windows desktop with VirtualBox, but I have a few issues with it:

 * Any time I restart my main PC, I also have to one-by-one shut down or suspend every VM I'm running, then one-by-one start each up again after the reboot
 * My main PC crashes about once a month and VirtualBox is really not good at recovering from crashes.
 On reboot, it tends to think that the VM image files are locked and I have to futz around with the filesystem to fix it.

+A dedicated VM server is much less likely to crash and requires fewer reboots because I can run a very stripped down Linux server OS on it.
+The less software running on a machine, the less frequently it requires reboots and the less likely it is to crash.

-There are also some peer-to-peer projects I think are neat (e.g. [OpenBazaar](https://openbazaar.org), [Rein](https://reinproject.org)), but they require running a server all the time.
+There are also some peer-to-peer projects I think are neat (e.g. [OpenBazaar](https://openbazaar.org), [BitSquare](https://bitsquare.io/)), but they require running a server all the time.
 I've tried doing this through VirtualBox, but the hassles I mention above tend to make me lose interest in keeping these VMs running.
-If I had a VM running all the time, I could just spin up these servers and use these services without jumping through hoops each time of remembering how to spin up the VM and server.

-A dedicated VM server solves these problems because it's much less likely to crash
+If I could just spin up a VM once and leave it running, it makes experimenting with these projects a lot more attractive.

 # Choosing the Parts

 ## CPU

 In Brian's blog post, he was excited to take advantage of the [low price of used Intel Xeon CPUs](http://www.techspot.com/review/1155-affordable-dual-xeon-pc/).
-This was a neat idea, but I expect that buying decommissioned hardware increases the risk of hardware failure and I wanted to minimize my risk of that.
+This was a neat idea, but I was afraid of the risk of hardware failure from used server hardware, so I preferred a CPU I could buy new.

 I overclock the CPU on my main PC, but also decreases stability.
 I want to keep my VM server as stable as possible, so I didn't want to bother with overclocking.
 That also makes choosing parts easier and less expensive because I don't need to pay a premium for an unlocked CPU, a motherboard that supports overclocking, or a premium CPU cooler.

-I'm not going to be hammering the CPU with anything intense like video transcoding or 100 QPS web servers, but I did want it to support lots of low-intensity processes at once.

 I ended up going with the [AMD Ryzen 7 1700](http://amzn.to/2o1lDVI).
 It's 8 cores, 16 threads, so it should be a good fit for running many VMs and it has been getting a lot of good reviews lately.

 ## Memory
 My main PC has 32 GB of RAM and tends to use around 15 GB during daily usage (even with Windows 10 and multiple VMs running).
 I figured I could probably get by with 16 GB, but 32 GB will probably be a safe upper limit for the next 2-3 years.

+## Motherboard

+I live in a pretty small 1 BR apartment in Manhattan, so physical space is at a premium.
+My requirements also obviated a lot of components that typically requires a lot of physical space in a PC, such as disk drives, GPUs, or premium CPU fans.

+## Case
+For the case, I was primarily looking for something very small.
+I was planning to hide the server out of sight, so it didn't need to be anything pretty or have anything special in terms of ports or snazzy design.
+The [Rosewill Micro ATX SRM-01](http://amzn.to/2oYTvP6) is a nice, small, inexpensive, and functional.

 ## Disk

 Like Brian, [I have a NAS]({{ base_path }}/sia-via-docker/) with plenty of space available, so all I needed as far as local storage was a small disk to hold the host / hypervisor OS.
 I went with a 250 GB [Samsung 850 EVO](http://amzn.to/2pyfArr) mainly because I find the M.2 interface very clean.
 It's just a chip you screw into your motherboard and you're done.
 No need to deal with mounts or SATA cables.
 250 GB is way more than I need, but for an M.2 SSD, that seems to be about the entry level.

 ## Graphics & Display
-I'm going to run the VM server headless, managing it entirely over SSH or a web interface, so there's no need for

-## Motherboard

-I live in a pretty small 1 BR apartment in Manhattan, so physical space is at a premium.
-My requirements also obviated a lot of components that typically requires a lot of physical space in a PC, such as disk drives, GPUs, or premium CPU fans.
+I'm mainly going to run this system headless and just manage it over SSH/Ansible, but I need a display occasionally like during install or when I accidentally break the network configuration.
+I initially *thought* I could use the motherboard's integrated graphics support, but I could not (see the [parts review](#motherboard-1) below).

+I didn't put much thought into the GPU aside from something cheap and positively reviewed, so I ended up going with the [EVGA GeForce 8400 GS](http://amzn.to/2oVMo9u).

-## Case
+## Network Adapter
+I planned to just use the motherboard's onboard 1 Gbps NIC because I only have a 1 Gbps network.
+It did work out of the box with Ubuntu 16.04, but I soon noticed that my network speeds were limited to about 10 Mbps.
+After a bit of research, I discovered that Ubuntu 16.04 does not include the correct drivers, but requires you to add a separate apt-get repo to install the `r8168-dkms` package.
+I did this, but on reboot, Ubuntu would completely fail to detect the NIC...

+At this point, I got tired of tinkering with the onboard NIC and just bought a PCI NIC that I'd read was supported out of the box on Ubuntu: [Broadcom BCM5751 Netxtreme](http://amzn.to/2pxVLjH).
+It got 1 Gbps speeds with zero tinkering, so for $23, I decided it wasn't worth the time to keep trying to investigate the problems with the onboard NIC.

+Also of note: the onboard NIC was *not* compatible with ESXi 6.5, but the Broadcom NIC *was* compatible.

 ## Final Parts List